 On monday.com, you can streamline Agile documentation and ensure all stakeholders are in the loop at all times.

 Master Scrum documents today by using the right tools

 The key to mastering Scrum documentation truly lies in leveraging the right tools, following best practices, and making sure the documentation is actually useful to the end-user.

 In this article, we’ve given you the tools to really get ahead on the final 2 points.
 Want to level up by also leveraging the right software?
-It’s time to see for yourself why 125,000+ companies use monday.com.
+See for yourself why over 152K customers use monday.com.